pevinkumar10/CTF-HUB/README.md

-# ☕ CTF-HUB Vulnerable Tea Shop Web Application
+# CTF-HUB Vulnerable coffee Shop Web Application with known vulnerabilities to test and learn security misconfiguration.

   A **multi-page vulnerable tea shop web application** built for security testing and learning purposes.
 This application contains **intentionally introduced vulnerabilities** for educational and research purposes.